lucaosti/NetQUIZ/README.md

 - Add new questions from the command line
 - Skip questions during the quiz (0 points, tracked separately)
 - Scoring system: +1 point for correct, -0.33 for wrong or invalid answers, 0 points for skipped questions
+- Study Theory mode: explore theoretical aspects of the course through concise definitions and in-depth explanations by selecting a topic

 ## 🚧 Future Developments
 Planned features: